suhaibmalik/fireship.io/hugo/content/snippets/svelte-electron-setup.md

 npm install concurrently
 ```

-Copy the scripts from Svelte Template, the append `svelte-` to each script name.
+Copy the scripts from Svelte Template, then prepend `svelte-` to each script name.
 Next, modify the `start` script to concurrently run svelte and electron.

 {{< file "npm" "package.json" >}}
 ```json